daledrago90930/keyloft-dashboard/README.md

-# KeyLoft Landing Page
+# KeyLoft - AI Assistant for Property Management

-This is the production landing page for KeyLoft, your AI-powered assistant for property management.
+This is the production landing page for KeyLoft.
+It includes branding, features, demo scheduling prompts, and a clean responsive layout.

 Live at: https://www.keyloft.ca